dumitrucalin/project-management/README.md

 				.task info
 	},
 	SERVER: {
-		- Group DB
+		- Update users in group collection
-		- Routes for groups
+		- Send taskId
 		- Use "upseart" to search if a group/user already exist or not
 		- Routes using "try/catch"
 	}